WTF is a CPL Anyway?

 CRM: Customer Relationship Management

-Software to manage customer data, leads, and interactions.
+Software that stores and manages customer data, leads, and interactions.

 KPI: Key Performance Indicator